justeattakeaway/pie/packages/tools/pie-wrapper-react/README.md

 import { PieButton } from '@justeattakeaway/pie-button/dist/react'
 ```

-When constructing your component, please define your custom element like so:
+When constructing your component, please define your custom element with the string and component class.
+For example:

 `customElements.define('pie-icon-button', PieIconButton);`